 What happens during an addiction intervention?

-An addiction intervention consists of an individual who is struggling with an addiction attending a meeting with their loved ones, which is facilitated by an interventionist.
+An addiction intervention consists of an individual who is struggling with an addiction attending a meeting, which has been arranged by their loved ones.

 Support, compassion and respect are key features of the addiction intervention, and the objective of the meeting is to firmly convey the message that the individual needs help for their problems.
-Arrangements for treatment will have already been put in place by the interventionist, so that the individual can progress to addiction treatment immediately following the intervention, if they consent to this.
+Following the intervention, the individual can then progress to addiction treatment, if they consent to this.

 How to stage an addiction intervention